preetsuthar17/preetsuthar.me/articles/3---list-tuples-sets-and-dictionaries---python.md

   - pop()

-    - Using pop function we can order the list and pop the duplicating element in the set and it’ll return us the ordered set.
+    - Pop operations removes any random element from the set and returns the removed element and returns the set in ordered manner.

     ```python
     example_set = {3,6,3,6,4}